abbreviatedman/spellbound/data/quotes.md

 511
 00:27:34,869 --> 00:27:36,836
-And since Kady's not here...
+And since Kady's not here…

 512
 00:27:38,472 --> 00:27:40,473